Akintola Williams

-Chief Akintola Williams (born 9 August 1919) is a Nigerian accountant.
+Chief Akintola Williams (9 August 1919 – 11 September 2023) was a Nigerian accountant.
 He was the first Nigerian to qualify as a chartered accountant.

-He began his education at Olowogbowo Methodist Primary School, Bankole street, Apongbon, Lagos Island, Lagos, in the early 1930s; the same primary school his late junior brother Chief Rotimi Williams attended.
-His youngest brother Rev James Kehinde Williams was a pastor in the same church.
-Olowogbowo Methodist Church.
+Williams began his education at Olowogbowo Methodist Primary School, Bankole street, Apongbon, Lagos Island, Lagos, in the early 1930s; the same primary school his late junior brother Chief Rotimi Williams attended.
+His youngest brother Rev. James Kehinde Williams was a pastor in the same church, Olowogbowo Methodist Church.

 His firm founded in 1952, later grew organically and through mergers to become the largest professional services firm in Nigeria by 2004.

 Williams participated in founding the Nigerian Stock Exchange and the Institute of Chartered Accountants of Nigeria.

-During a long career, he has received many honours.
-He turned 100 in August 2019.
+During a long career, he received many honours.

+He married Mabel Efunroye Williams (née Coker) who was a member of the Coker family, a very prominent and influential family in Nigeria.
+Akintola Williams' brother-in-law, Mr. F.C.O Coker, along with Williams helped create the Institute of Chartered Accountants of Nigeria (ICAN) and Coker being the first president of ICAN.

 Birth and education

-Akintola Williams was born in 1919.
+Akintola Williams was born on 9 August 1919.
 His grandfather, Z. A. Williams, was a merchant prince from Abeokuta and his father Thomas Ekundayo Williams was a clerk in the colonial service who set up a legal practice in Lagos after training in London, England.

 He was the older brother of Frederick Rotimi Williams, who later became a distinguished lawyer, and the late Rev. James Kehinde Williams, a Christian minister.

 For his primary education in the early 1930s, he attended Olowogbowo Methodist Primary School, Lagos.
 Williams then attended the CMS Grammar School, Lagos.

 He went on to Yaba Higher College on a UAC scholarship, obtaining a diploma in commerce.

 In 1944, he travelled to England where he studied at the University of London.
 Studying Banking and Finance, he graduated in 1946 with a Bachelor of Commerce.
 He continued his studies and qualified as a chartered accountant in England in 1949.

 A Yoruba of chiefly background, the Oloye Williams was one of the founders of the Egbe Omo Oduduwa society while in London, with Dr. Oni Akerele as president and Chief Obafemi Awolowo as Secretary.